-- a child may disclose something that has upset or harmed them - someone else might report something that a child has told them, or that they believe that a child has been or is being harmed - a child might show signs of physical injury for which there appears to be no explanation - a child's behaviour may suggest he or she is being abused

-- the behaviour or attitude of one of the workers towards a child may cause concern - a child demonstrates worrying behaviour towards other children.
+- a child may allege something that has upset or harmed them - someone else might report something that a child has told them, or that they believe that a child has been or is being harmed - a child might show signs of physical injury for which there appears to be no explanation - a child's behaviour may suggest he or she is being abused - the behaviour or attitude of one of the workers towards a child may cause concern - a child demonstrates worrying behaviour towards other children - a child may display indicators of mental health

-Being professionally curious is not simply about asking the question.
-It is about the language used, creating a trusting relationship, a safe space in which to disclose and giving time to children and young people so they do not feel pressured.
+We know that being professionally curious is not simply about asking the question.
+It is about the language used, creating a trusting relationship, a safe space in which to discuss and giving time to children and young people so they do not feel pressured.